pandas-dev/pandas/doc/source/user_guide/io.rst

 Writing to stata format
 '''''''''''''''''''''''

-The method :func:`~pandas.core.frame.DataFrame.to_stata` will write a DataFrame into a .dta file.
+The method :func:`~pandas.DataFrame.to_stata` will write a DataFrame into a .dta file.
 The format version of this file is always 115 (Stata 12).

 .. ipython:: python